-We rely on the consistency of raw umber to maintain the maturity and color of this body.
-Umber is a heavily pigmented raw clay and variation in supply is not only possible but likely.
-We recommend testing in your circumstances each time you receive a clay shipment having a different code number (the first four digits).
+We rely on the consistency of raw umber to maintain the maturity, color and speckle development of this body.
+Umber is a heavily pigmented raw clay that is maintained for staining cement, mortar and paint (for ceramics we must tolerate variations e.g. particle size, chemistry).
+Please test in your circumstances with your glazes for each new code number (the first four digits).

 This clay is plastic, it throws and forms well (even if soft).
 It generates plenty of slip on throwing and is quite smooth.
 Raw umber is a natural soil/clay, so it has the same handling precautions as other clays.

 Chemically, Coffee clay contains approximately 1% MnO.
-Maximum firing is cone 6, 2200F (because beyond that manganese fumes can be released as the raw umber decomposes).
-Use cones to verify that your electronic controller or kiln sitter is not firing beyond cone 6.
+Maximum firing is cone 6, 2200F (because beyond that manganese fumes can be released as the raw umber decomposes, even before that it is gassing).
+Use cones to verify that your electronic controller or kiln sitter is not firing beyond cone 6 (this is also important to avoid bloating).
 For more toxicity information please see the article Managance in Clay Bodies at digitalfire.com.

 Bisque firing can be done at the same temperature as other bodies (we bisque around 1850F).

 To get the best defect-free surface please consider using a drop-and-hold firing schedule, for example the PLC6DS schedule.
 If crystallization during cooling is not an issue, glazes will give optimum results if slow-cooled also (e.g. the C6DHSC schedule).